Laharik02/HomeBuilder_Sales/README.md

-# HomeBuilder Sales Dashboard - Rhodes Enterprises
+# HomeBuilder Sales Dashboard

-I built this as part of the Rhodes Enterprises Data Engineer assessment.
  The goal was to take raw Homebuilder sales data and Regional Manager data and turn it into a live dashboard with AI features.

 Live Dashboard: https://homebuildersales-znpajl9hjvqkafx6zlzp2t.streamlit.app